 Make sure to read the fine print on rental sites.
-Some don’t charge any fees to the buyers and sellers, but some charge a rental commission of 3 to 5% per order.
-You’ll need to price your wares accordingly to account for any commission handed over to the company!
+Some don’t charge any fees to the buyers and sellers, but some charge a rental commission per order.
+You’ll need to price your wears accordingly to account for any commission handed over to the company.

 42. Find Virtual Odd Jobs on TaskRabbit

-TaskRabbit helps you connect with regular people who need help getting things done -- everything from picking up dry cleaning to calling customer service and tolerating the hold music.
+TaskRabbit helps you connect with people in your area who need help getting things done -- anything from picking up dry cleaning to calling customer service and tolerating the hold music.

-Working through a company like BestMark, you’ll go to car lots and pose as a potential buyer.
+Working through a company like BestMark, you can earn money when you go to car lots and pose as a potential buyer.

 So you get to test drive a car, which is pretty cool.

 It also means you listen to the sales pitch, which is less exciting.
 But then you report back on your experience and get paid!